wtg/senate-survey/README.md

 # Counseling Center Survey

-This survey aims to gather the student opinion on the quality of care and the ease of access of counseling at RPI.
+This survey aims to gather student opinion on the quality of care and the ease of access of counseling at RPI.
 It is online at https://ccsurvey.union.rpi.edu.

 ## Anonymity